Personify

 Over the past decade, admissions officers at selective universities have shifted their focus from breadth to depth.
 A student who has dabbled in ten clubs looks less impressive than one who has published a book, filed a patent, or founded a nonprofit that serves their community.
 The reason is simple: deep projects demonstrate initiative, persistence, intellectual curiosity, and the ability to see something through to completion.

-According to Personify's analysis of 250,000+ admitted-student profiles, students with at least one verifiable, significant project were admitted to top-50 universities at significantly higher rates than students with traditional extracurricular resumes.
+Students with at least one verifiable, significant project can show more depth than students with only traditional extracurricular resumes.

 What Makes a "Standout" Project?